-As you know the SI joint injury workout book came out last week and I already was asked for a refund.
+As you know, the SI joint injury workout book came out last week, and I was already asked for a refund.

 Let me chat about why the person refunded.

 It does not happen often, but I do get some refund requests for my products.

 I do all I can to listen to their reason and process the refund fast.